 In March 2005 both X-Clearing and the company filed additional court documentation in respect of the matter and a hearing was set for March 18, 2005.
 Immediately prior to the hearing a settlement was negotiated whereby the company agreed to pay \$200,000 to X-Clearing in exchange for all of its corporate records.
 The parties also exchanged various indemnity agreements.
-As at the date of this filing, counsel for the parties were formalizing the terms of the settlement.
+As at the date of this filing, the parties entered into a settlement agreement and completed a settlement.